Emurgo/yoroi-frontend/docs/specs/code/UNIT_OF_ACCOUNT.md

 Frontend: yoroi-frontend.

-Backend: yoroi-backend-service, partically the extensions that are required to implement this proposal.
+Backend: the service that provides current and historical prices to the frontend.

-API: third-party services that provide the price data.
+API (provider): third-party services that provide the price data.

 Price data: the conversion rates between ADA and all supported currencies.

 # Architecture

-The frontend refreshes the current ADA price at 5 minute interval by querying the backend.
+The frontend refreshes the current ADA price at 1 minute interval by querying the backend.

-The backend refreshes the current ADA price at 5 minute interval by querying the API.
-So the freshness of the price data from the user's perspective is 5 minutes + 5 minutes = 10 minutes.
+The backend refreshes the current ADA price at 1 minute interval by querying the API.
+So the freshness of the price data from the user's perspective is 1 minutes + 1 minutes = 2 minutes.
 The backend stores the timestamped price data in a historical price database.

-At deployment time, a script will be run and it will query the API for historical price data, since the day when ADA began to be traded (Oct 2, 2017), and store the data in the historical price database.
+At deployment time, a script will be run and it will query the API for historical price data since the day when ADA began to be traded (Oct 2, 2017), and store the data in the historical price database.

 When the frontend shows a transaction it will query the backend for the price at the moment of the transaction.
 The backend will look into the historical price database and use the price at the closest time point.
 The frontend will cache the price data in web storage.